No charge unless we win: 415-634-4117

 • Employees who work more than 10 hours per day may be entitled to take a second meal break.

-In addition to meal breaks, employees must be authorized and permitted to take rest breaks, which accrue at a rate of ten consecutive minutes for each four-hour work period.
+In addition to meal breaks, San Francisco employees must be authorized and permitted to take rest breaks, which accrue at a rate of ten consecutive minutes for each four-hour work period.
 When problems arise concerning rest periods, you could be entitled to compensation.

 Like meal breaks, these rest breaks must meet certain basic requirements, including: